ecotricity/databricks_test/README.md

 * PySpark with all Spark features including reading and writing to disk, UDFs and Pandas UDFs
 * Databricks Utilities (`dbutils`, `display`) with user-configurable mocks
 * Mocking connectors such as Azure Storage, S3 and SQL Data Warehouse
+* Helper function to compare and evaluate the results of Spark SQL queries

 ## Unsupported features